-Mr. Anonymous – Unfortunately, MF industry doesn’t work for its unit holders.
+Mr. Anonymous – Unfortunately, the MF industry doesn’t work for its unitholders.

 Every industry has its good, bad and ugly.
-But financial industry has more of bad and ugly.
+But the financial industry has more of bad and ugly.
 The quality of advisors in India is too bad.
 Investors should check what qualification they have.
 Most don’t have experience of understanding investing too.
 SEBI doesn’t have good certifications.
 It isn’t strict and extensive.
 Even a 10th Standard student without experience would clear those certifications.
-Most of the Advisors are basically distributors labeled as advisors.
+Most of the Advisors are basically mutual fund distributors labelled as advisors.

 Talking about AMCs, they are clearly favoring distributor led model.
 They are not educating investors when to buy and which funds to buy.
 Most CEOs and Fund Managers keep saying consult your advisors (basically distributors).
 If that is the case, why in hell are you offering direct plans?
 Isn’t it your job to educate investor when you have a scheme directly offered to him?